brakmic/nickel-demo/README.md

 **Templates**

-However, Nickel's *mustache*-templates are not as powerful as RactiveJS' mustaches are.
+Despite some striking similarities Nickel's *mustache*-templates are not as powerful as RactiveJS' mustaches are.
 For example, there's no logic whatsoever.
 Also it's not possible to create some deeper template layers, like this:

 *main.tpl*